The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 With inflation and the rise in cost of living, many people expect Black Friday 2022 to be somewhat subdued compared to years in the past.
 Experts predict that retailers will have excess stock, start sales earlier and end sales later.
 Increased prices and interest rates will make shopping more expensive for customers who plan to use credit cards for their holiday purchases.

-But the decision to borrow money is one that shouldn’t be taken lightly.
-Sure, you can apply for a Black Friday loan and get your hands on cash in a matter of days, or even hours, but that doesn’t mean you necessarily should.
+This can make taking out a Black Friday loan for shopping tempting for some people, but the decision to borrow money shouldn’t be taken lightly.
+You can apply for a Black Friday loan and get your hands on cash in a few days or even hours, but that doesn’t mean you should.

-Before you take out a personal loan for Black Friday shopping, understand what the experts have to say and consider the alternatives.
+Before you take out a personal loan for Black Friday shopping, you should know your approximate costs and the potential risks.